-The financial statements incorporated by reference into this prospectus have been audited by EKS&H LLLP, an independent registered public accounting firm, as set forth in their report thereon appearing in our Annual Report on Form 10-K for the year ended December 31, 2014 and incorporated by reference into this prospectus, and such report is included in reliance upon the authority of such firm as experts in accounting and auditing.
+The financial statements incorporated by reference into this prospectus and registration statement have been audited by EKS&H LLLP, an independent registered public accounting firm, as set forth in their report thereon appearing in our Annual Report on Form 10-K and incorporated by reference into this prospectus and registration statement, and such report is included in reliance upon the authority of such firm as experts in accounting and auditing.

-The consolidated financial statements of X-spine incorporated by reference into this prospectus for the year ended December 31, 2014 have been audited by McGladrey LLP, independent auditors, as set forth in their report thereon appearing in our Current Report on Form 8-K filed with the SEC on July 28, 2015 and incorporated by reference into this prospectus, and such report is included in reliance upon the authority of such firm as experts in accounting and auditing.
+The consolidated financial statements of X-spine appearing in this prospectus and registration statement for the year ended December 31, 2014 have been audited by McGladrey LLP, independent auditors, as stated in their report incorporated by reference, and are included in reliance upon such report and upon the authority of such firm as experts in accounting and auditing.

-The consolidated financial statements of X-spine incorporated by reference into this prospectus for the year ended December 31, 2013 have been audited by Battelle Rippe Kingston LLP, independent auditors, as set forth in their report thereon appearing in our Current Report on Form 8-K filed with the SEC on July 28, 2015 and incorporated by reference into this prospectus, and such report is included in reliance upon the authority of such firm as experts in accounting and auditing.
+The consolidated financial statements of X-spine appearing in this prospectus and registration statement for the year ended December 31, 2013 have been audited by Battelle Rippe Kingston LLP, independent auditors, as stated in their report incorporated by reference, and are included in reliance upon such report and upon the authority of such firm as experts in accounting and auditing.